 Once we had the content, we contacted the influencers who in-turn helped spread the word of Appliv, and the response was great.
 Gaining organic shares helped build user trust, we had little competition for the niche categories (which helped us build domain authority), and we were attracting the right kind of traffic to the site.

 All our research was done for free—we didn’t use any paid tools—and targeting what influencers were interested in gave us a great starting point.
-For a more in-depth insight into influencer marketing, I highly recommend checking out this article by Kristen Matthews.

 So, when to set sail abroad?